Non-Doms

 Has your domicile of origin been replaced with a domicile of choice or domicile of dependence?
 How does your domicile impact on your UK tax liabilities ?
 It is recommended that an independent professional opinion on your domicile and a review of the implications for UK tax purposes be obtained to help support your claim should HMRC enquire into your tax return.

-With effect from 6th April 2025, the above tax rules for non-doms will be abolished and replaced with a new regime as follows.
+With effect from 6th April 2025, the above tax rules for non-doms has been abolished and replaced with a new regime.

-Non-residents who return to reside in the UK and who have qualified as not-resident for the previous 10 tax years can opt to be for their overseas income and gains (including distributions from non-resident trusts) to be exempt from UK tax for the first 4 tax years of UK residence.
+All non-residents (including returning British nationals) who arrive to reside in the UK and who have qualified as not-resident for the previous 10 consecutive tax years can opt for their overseas income and gains to be exempt from UK tax for the first 4 tax years of UK residence, which includes split tax years.
 After those 4 years they will be liable for UK tax on worldwide income and gains.

-However, if opting for this method they will lose their entitlement to claim the tax free personal allowance and annual capital gains tax exemption.
+However, if opting for this method the entitlement to claim the tax free personal allowance and annual capital gains tax exemption will be lost.

 If you are interested in a review of your domicile or would like to have annual comparison tax calculations prepared to establish whether it is better to be assessed on the arising basis or claim the remittance basis, along with the completion of your annual self-assessment tax returns, please contact me for a fixed fee quote.